 Reports Involving Minors or Suspected Child Abuse

-Under California law, a person must make a mandatory report of suspected child abuse or neglect, including sexual assault, when that individual, in a professional capacity, has knowledge or observes a minor under 18 whom the individual knows or reasonably suspects has been the victim of child abuse or neglect.
+Under California law, a person must make a mandatory report of suspected child abuse or neglect, including Sexual Assault, when that individual, in a professional capacity, has knowledge or observes a minor under 18 who the individual knows or reasonably suspects has been the victim of child abuse or neglect.
 All College employees are required to immediately report any suspected child abuse to the Title IX Coordinator and the Director of Campus Safety.
-The College will report all suspected child abuse and neglect, including sexual assault, to law enforcement and/or the Los Angeles County Department of Child and Family Services.
+The College will report all suspected child abuse and neglect to law enforcement and/or the Los Angeles County Department of Child and Family Services.

 This policy was edited on August 6, 2018.